Mambo-Token/MamboLaunchPad/Projects/Whales.md

 $Mambo - $Whales
 $Kenobi - $Whales.
 If $Kas is built up from sales on Kaspa.com, we may consider to open a Kas-$Whales pool on the DEX too.
+Disclaimer: The launch process is fully trustless.
+You just swap Kas  or Memecoins for $Whales and have it immediatly.

 The funds from the sales are exclusively used to build up liquidity for the token and support reserves to buy up dumps.
 By this approach, $Whales will be very dump restistant, trading up in a price range channel, ideally.